-- Respect the relative absence of development within the valley and ensure any new development relates to existing settled crossing points. - Maintain the distinction between settlements to the south and north of the Yare. - Ensure new development does not intrude upon the openness within the valley or character of the vegetation. - Maintain open views to and from the Southern Bypass, the city of Norwich and important landmarks.
+- Respect the relative absence of development within the valley and ensure any new development relates to existing settled crossing points. - Maintain the distinction between settlements to the south and north of the Yare.
+Ensure new development does not intrude upon the openness within the valley or character of the vegetation. - important landmarks.